 Canon introduced the AE-1 Program in 1981.
+It adds programmed autoexposure to the AE-1.
 It features a cloth-curtain shutter with speeds up to 1/1000 sec, flash synchronization at 1/60 sec, a big, bright viewfinder with an interchangeable split/microprism focusing screen, and compatibility with the entire range of good Canon FD-mount lenses, all in a body more compact than other contemporary SLRs.
 It’s not as small as my Pentax ME or my Olympus OM-1, but it feels right-sized in my hands.

 The AE-1 Program won’t run without a battery.
 Mine came with a functioning 6V 4LR44, which goes behind the grip on the front.
 I’ve read elsewhere that you can use four 1.5V LR44 batteries, instead; those button batteries are easier to find than the 4LR44.
 Makes sense that four LR44 batteries make one 4LR44.
 Take care accessing the battery compartment, which is behind the grip on the camera’s front.
 The grip and battery door are well known to break easily.
 The battery door on my first AE-1 was broken, but the grip held it down all right.

 If you like SLRs of this ilk you might also enjoy my reviews of the Canon AL-1 (here), the Nikon N2000 (here), the Minolta Maxxum 7000 (here), the Canon T70 (here), and the Nikon FA (here).
 Or check out all of my camera reviews here.